dinhomathias/Amc/Performance-Optimizations.md

 - Avoid using shared state whenever possible
 - Write self-contained ([pure](https://en.wikipedia.org/wiki/Pure_function)) functions
 - When in doubt, make it sequential
-- Asynchronous functions can't return values (at least not in this implementation)
+- Asynchronous functions return values encapsulated in a [`Promise`](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/telegram/utils/promise.py)

 ##### Limits
 The maximum of concurrent threads is limited.
 This limit is 4 by default.
 To increase this limit, you can pass the keyword argument `workers` to the `Updater` initialization: